saoconnell/PartMachLearn/README.md

 The random forest with the raw data was the clear winner on accuracy.

-An interesting comparison is the neural net difference in the raw data and the preprocessed data.
-The preprocessed data brought the accuracy up 16%.
+An interesting comparison is the neural net difference in the raw data and the pre-processed data.
+The pre-processed data brought the accuracy up 16%.
 This is probably just a by-product of how nnet builds a model.
-Several more nnet construction would be required to determine if the dataset was making the difference.
+Several more nnet construction would be required to determine if the data set was making the difference.

-For svm the preprocessed dataset did not impact the performance of the model.
+For svm the pre-processed data set did not impact the performance of the model.

 In all these cases, just building one model is not enough evidence that the data was really making a difference.
-This would require more experimentation to determine if the preprocessed data was an improvement or detriment to model performance.
+This would require more experimentation to determine if the pre-processed data was an improvement or detriment to model performance.

 ## Results